published writings

 Getting a visa towards arts diversity

-written under the “Words on Music” journalism course at the Internationales Musikinstitut Darmstadt (2023).
+Written under the “Words on Music” journalism course at the Internationales Musikinstitut Darmstadt (2023).
 Special thanks to Kate Molleson and Peter Meanwell.

 Read the full article HERE.